tel/old-blog/_posts/2014-07-23-types_of_data.md

 ### Aside: Further duality

-It should be clear by this point that products and sums dual along the construction v. use axis just like $$1$$ and $$0$$ were, but let's be explicit about it anyway.
+It should be clear by this point that products and sums are dual along the construction v. use axis just like $$1$$ and $$0$$ were, but let's be explicit about it anyway.

 * Sums are constructed from values of *either* their left type or their right and used when there is a use for *both* the left and the